 Moving from Germany

-Sure, we’re a developed, western-style country with a modern infrastructure and bustling cities.
-But we’re also 4.7 million people spread across a country three quarters the size of Germany.
-Less pressure of population means less pressure on the environment and more wide open, clean spaces to enjoy to yourself.
-That’s just one of the great things New Zealand has to offer.
+With less than 5 million people spread across a country three quarters the size of Germany, there’s less population pressure on the environment and more wide open, clean spaces to enjoy to yourself.

 New Zealanders have a great work ethic and like to get ahead as much as anyone else.
 But we also believe there’s much more to living.